Ancient Carthage: Human sacrifice

 There is a clear correlation between the frequency of cremation and the well-being of the city: during crises, cremations appear more frequent, albeit for unclear reasons.
 One explanation is that the Carthaginians sacrificed children in return for divine intervention.
 However, such crises would naturally lead to increased child mortality, and consequently, more child burials via cremation.
 Sceptics maintain that the bodies of children found in Carthaginian and Phoenician cemeteries were merely the cremated remains of children who died naturally.
 Sergio Ribichini has argued that the tophet was "a child necropolis designed to receive the remains of infants who had died prematurely of sickness or other natural causes, and who for this reason were 'offered' to specific deities and buried in a place different from the one reserved for the ordinary dead".
 Forensic evidence further suggests that most of the infants had died prior to cremation.
-However, a 2014 study argued that archaeological evidence confirms that the Carthaginians practiced human sacrifice.

 Dexter Hoyos argues that it is impossible to determine a "definitive answer" to the question of child sacrifice.
 He notes that infant and child mortality were high in ancient times—with perhaps a third of Roman infants dying of natural causes in the first three centuries AD—which not only would explain the frequency of child burials, but would make the regular, large-scale sacrificing of children an existential threat to "communal survival".
 Hoyos also notes contradictions between the various historical descriptions of the practice, many of which have not been backed by modern archaeology.

+However, a 2014 study argued that archaeological evidence confirms that the Carthaginians practiced human sacrifice.